TikTok Music Marketing: How to Thrive in the Music Industry's Changing Landscape

 The most important thing you can do to create a successful campaign on TikTok, is to pick a theme that you can produce content for often and consistently.
 This will help TikTok’s algorithm match you with users that enjoy your type of content.
 From comedy sketches and memes to music production tips, TikTok users don’t want to be sold to, but rather entertained and kept curious.
 Themes can be pretty broad, but once you’ve chosen one, stay consistent with it.

-4. Create Viral TikTok Hooks
+10. Create TikTok Hooks

 A "hook" refers to a catchy and memorable part of a song or piece of content that draws in the viewer's attention and makes them want to keep watching or listening.